ReenaVerma/WDI_LDN_PROJECT3-CRAVE-APP/README.md

 - Following the users movements using GPS functionality.

 'Would's we didn't have time to develop:
-- Follow mates on Crave.
+- Follow mates on Crave...